-Corporate Social Responsibility (CSR) is not a new concept in the management jargon, but perhaps this phenomenon is still a new area for certain markets in certain countries(Tirole, 2001).
-After the publication of Friedman's (1970) thesis, which says the only social responsibility of a firm is to maximize profits, scholars started to develop and write various theoretical concepts in the area of corporate social responsibilities of a firm (Maigan, Ferrell, and Hult, 1999; Kuilck, 1998; Freeman 1984, Porter 1990).
+Corporate Social Responsibility (CSR) is not a new concept in the management jargon, but perhaps this phenomenon is still a new area for certain markets in certain countries.
+After the publication of Friedman's (1970) thesis, which says the only social responsibility of a firm is to maximize profits, scholars started to develop and write various theoretical concepts in the area of corporate social responsibilities of a firm (Maigan, Ferrell, and Hult, 1999; Kuilck, 1998; Freeman 1984, Porter 1990, Dennis & Buchholtz, 2009, Liket & Mass, 2016).
 CSR, from that point onwards has covered many areas such as stakeholder analysis, business strategy and competitive advantage and corporates, governments, and customers.
-Further, research indicates that the other stake holders have started to begin to feel the relevance and importance of CSR as meaningful managerial concept.
+Further, research indicates that the other stakeholders have started to begin to feel the relevance and importance of CSR as meaningful managerial concept.
 According to Kok et al (2001) people also believe that a firm has an obligation to use its own resources with a commitment for the benefit of the society.
-CSR for decades has been a very critical subject among both scholars and practitioners (Carroll, 1999) and even for today it is a debatable area among them.
+CSR for decades has been a very critical subject among both scholars and practitioners and the meaning too is changing (Carroll, 1999, Secchi, 2007 and Lee 2008).
 The fundamental question is that what would be the role of a firm in the society other than their business perspective and what are their social responsibilities towards the betterment of the society.
 In the recent past one important argument evolved between the relationship between CSR and firm performance (Orlitzky et al., 2003).
 Also another factor to look is how they can be responsible to the larger society instead of engaging some charitable activities.
 Therefore, it is high time to search whether there is a new meaning for corporate social responsibility especially in a developing country like Sri Lanka after years of civil war.